 “I like it when a number proves a point,” he said.
 “And I think we have some numbers here that do prove a point and the point is not that because we don’t have organic gardening somehow the Millburn school system is a failure.
 That’s preposterous.”

-He went on to admonish those who would disparage the system without facts to back it up.
+He went on to admonish those the system without facts to back it up.